Our Story

 We didn’t originally want to do digital products.

 We wanted to turn our sticker making hobby into something that could help pay the bills.
 Pipili is the Hawaiian word for 'sticky', and we loved the play on words.
 We also started planning maybe expanding beyond stickers to things like t-shirs and hats.
-When we started designing and researching ideas, we noticed that there wasn’t a lot of digital art crafters could use that really reflected day-to-day life and culture in Hawaii.
+When we started designing and researching ideas, we noticed that there wasn’t a lot of digital art for crafters to use that really reflected day-to-day life and culture in Hawaii.
 While we don’t think there is anything wrong with coconut trees, plumeria, and pineapples, it was a little sad to see those as the main results for any internet search mentioning Hawaii.
 Our goal was to have products that showed what we love about living here and reflected the diverse cultures that have become part of what we call “every day Hawaii”.